Kingfisher Airlines: Fleet

 Kingfisher Airbus A340-500.
 Six of them were ordered in 2006 and scheduled for delivery in 2008 for the airline's planned non-stop service from Bangalore to San Francisco but orders were cancelled after five were built.

 Kingfisher Airlines' fleet mainly consisted of ATR 42, ATR 72 and Airbus A320 family aircraft for domestic and short-haul services; and, Airbus A330-200s for international long-haul services.
 The ATRs and a few aircraft from the A320 family were used for Kingfisher Red services.

-By October 2012, Kingfisher Airlines had the following, already heavily downsized fleet: